GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the project order is implemented correctly.***
 * How to involve a Stakeholder and to what degree?
 * In which life cycles is a Stakeholder involved in the project?
-* What are the HW components to be provided?
-* What are the SW components to be provided?
 * What are the consequences not considering a Stakeholder?
 * What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the system delivery standards?